How to Automate Customer Service for Real Results

 • Containment Rate: What percentage of customer issues does your automated system resolve without any human intervention?
 A high containment rate is a great sign that your bot is effectively handling the exact problems it was designed for.

 • Net Promoter Score (NPS): While it's a broader metric, keeping an eye on NPS helps you understand the overall effect of your automation on customer loyalty.
+Are customers who interact with your bot more or less likely to recommend your brand?

 Getting these measurements right is foundational.
 For a closer look at the different approaches, we've put together a comprehensive guide on various customer satisfaction measurement methods that can help you dial in your process.